Skip to main content

 Step 3: Stake to Your Prover

-The prover needs to be calibrated to your hardware in order to configure key parameters that govern its behavior.
+The prover can be calibrated to your hardware in order to configure key parameters that govern its behavior.
 There are two key parameters that need to be set:

 • Expected Throughput: This is an estimate of the prover's proving throughput in PGUs per second.
 This is used to estimate whether a prover can complete a proof before its deadline.